sainathiyer/Spring-Boot-App-using-DB2-and-Hibernate/README.md

 Because we define all the REST API's (GET, PUT, POST, DELETE) in Controller Layer.

 # Method   Description
-1) GET:    Retrieve information about the REST API resource
+a) GET:    Retrieve information about the REST API resource
-2) POST:   Create a REST API resource
+b) POST:   Create a REST API resource
-3) PUT:	   Update a REST API resource
+c) PUT:	   Update a REST API resource
-4) DELETE: Delete a REST API resource or related component
+d) DELETE: Delete a REST API resource or related component

 2) Service Layer is responsible to maintain all the Business Logic.
 We should keep all the application level business logic in the Service Layer.
 Also apart from business logic if you have any third party REST API call, so that logic can be kept in the service layer.